-The theoretical contribution of this article is to provide a simple framework that analyses the impact of GVC participation on the labour share.
-In doing so, we synthesize economic literature on functional income distribution with literature in development studies on industrial and social upgrading.
-In particular, we discern two channels via which GVC integration impacts the labour share: first, productivity in emerging economies rises as advanced economies offshore capital-intensive tasks to emerging economies as well as due to trade-induced technological change (De Loecker and Warzynski, 2012; Elsby et al., 2013; Lian, 2019).
-This process, which we label the 'productivity channel', can reduce the labour share.
-Second, integration into GVCs is often accompanied by changes in working conditions and higher markup power of firms (Barrientos et al., 2011; De Loecker and Warzynski, 2012; Lund-Thomsen et al., 2012).
-The resulting decline in labour's bargaining power and the rise in the markup can also lower the labour share.
+In addition to these empirical insights, we provide a novel theoretical framework that synthesizes economic literature on functional income distribution with development studies research on industrial and social upgrading.
+We discern two channels via which GVC integration impacts the labour share.
+Firstly, productivity in emerging economies rises as advanced economies offshore capital-intensive tasks to emerging economies as well as due to trade-induced technological change (De Loecker and Warzynski, 2012; Elsby et al., 2013; Lian, 2019).
+This process, which we label the 'productivity channel', can increase the capitalvalue added ratio or labour productivity, and thus reduce the labour share for a given wage rate.
+Secondly, integration into GVCs is often accompanied by changes in industrial relations and higher markup power of firms (Barrientos et al., 2011; De Loecker and Warzynski, 2012; Lund-Thomsen et al., 2012).
+The resulting decline in labour's bargaining power and the rise in the markup on production costs can lower the real wage for a given level of productivity, consequently reducing the labour share.
 We label this the 'bargaining channel'.
-Previous economic literature on the impact of GVCs on the labour share in emerging economies has focused on the first channel, whereas power relations between capital and labour are notably absent from the discussion (Dao et al., 2019; Lian, 2019; Reshef and Santoni, 2019).
-This mirrors literature in development studies on industrial upgrading, which analyses productivity gains as firms move up the GVC (Bair and Gereffi, 2001; Gereffi, 2009).
-Contrariwise, power relations along GVCs are discussed under the concept of social upgrading.
-Social upgrading has recently been linked to industrial upgrading (Barrientos et al., 2011; Gereffi and Lee, 2016), but both concepts have not been integrated with the economics literature on the labour share.
-Our theoretical framework is a first attempt at this synthesis, which introduces a political economy perspective on the effect of GVCs on bargaining power to the debate within economics.
+Thus, our theoretical framework introduces power relations between capital and labour into the economic literature on GVCs and the labour share in emerging economies, which has hitherto focused mainly on technological factors (Dao et al., 2019; Lian, 2019; Reshef and Santoni, 2019).